How to Pack the Perfect Toiletry Bag for Your Next Flight

 You’ve picked your gear, chosen the perfect luggage, and organized your clothes and shoes, but now comes the tricky part—figuring out how to bring all your liquids and personal healthcare items onto a plane without having them confiscated at the airport by TSA or leak all over your clothes in transit.
 Don't worry.
 This toiletry kit plan is just what you need.
 These tips will help prevent goo from getting all over everything, they're eco-friendly, and they'll save you money, to boot.

-1. Remember 3-1-1: If there’s any chance that you will be toting carry-on luggage onto a plane, you have to pack your toiletries by the numbers.
+If there’s any chance that you will be toting carry-on luggage onto a plane, you have to pack your toiletries by the numbers.
 That means bringing one one-quart bag per person that's filled with items that are no larger than 3.4 ounces.
-To make things as easy as 1, 2, 3, the Pack It Original Wallaby comes with a handy, removable one-quart attachment that will help you speed through security.
+And contrary to popular belief, no one says that bag needs to be a sandwich baggie that’s going to rip as soon as your shampoo bottle hits it at the wrong angle.
+To make things as easy as 1, 2, 3, the Pack It Original Wallaby comes with a handy, removable, reusable, one-quart attachment that will help you speed through security.
 And Eagle Creek's refillable bottles (more about them below) also come packaged in a quart-size reusable bag that's ready for you to grab and go.

 Related Links (from Eagle Creek blog):

 Melissa Klurman is a freelance travel writer and editor, and the